podium-lib/podlet-server/GUIDE_SERVER.md

-# Advanced Usage Guide: Customizing the Server with server.js
+# Advanced Guide: Customizing the Server with server.js

 This guide assumes you have already completed the beginner's guide and are familiar with the basics of setting up and running a Podium podlet server.
 In this guide, we will explore customizing the server using the `server.js` file, working with the `setContentState` and `setFallbackState` hooks, throwing errors, and adding API routes.